 Eligibility Ph.D. students whose Ph.D. work substantially engages with the field of geomorphology are entitled to this support.
-A Ph.D. student may receive the Whitbeck Dissertator Award (see above) or the Leopold Geomorphology Graduate research support once during his/her tenure in the dept.
+A Ph.D. student may receive the Whitbeck Dissertator Award (see above) or the Leopold Geomorphology Graduate research support once during their tenure in the dept.

-Application Procedure Application should be submitted as a single PDF document to Sharon Kahn (smkahn@geography.wisc.edu) and should include:
+Application Procedure Application should be submitted as a single PDF document to Marguerite Roulet (maroulet@wisc.edu) and should include the first three items: